CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/getting-started-with-HCIBox.md

 ## Login to Azure Portal

-1. In the **JumpVM**, double click on the Azure portal shortcut of Microsoft Edge browser which is provided on the desktop.
+1. In the **HCIBox-Client** virtual machine, double click on the Azure portal shortcut of Microsoft Edge browser which is provided on the desktop.

     ![](media/open-az-portal.png "Select Azure Portal")